 Description: This course will cover all principles of agronomy to prepare students to compete in crops judging contests that operate under the North American Colleges and Teachers of Agriculture (NACTA) contest guidelines.

 Description: Individual or group projects in research, literature review, or extension of course work under the supervision and evaluation of a Major faculty member who is willing and available to contract with the student.
-(Pre req: Approval of project by Instructor, Division Chair, and Advisor)
+(Pre req: Approval of project by Instructor, Academic Lead, and Advisor)

 Description: A course that studies the most common Nebraska Wildlife species that are managed for harvest throughout the state.
 The habitat requirements and management techniques for each wildlife species will be covered.
 Current wildlife habitat support programs will be reviewed.

-Description: (Pre-req: AGR 1591 Crop Practicum II) This is the third of a 3-course sequence that integrates students into the crop production o NCTA's farm laboratory, Students will work as a team to develop a crop management plan for one of NCTA's irrigated crop fields.
+Description: This is the third of a 3-course sequence that integrates students into the crop production of NCTA's farm laboratory, Students will work as a team to develop a crop management plan for one of NCTA's irrigated crop fields.
 The plan will include actual production practices, budgeting and marketing of the harvested crop.
 Crop planting and harvest will be conducted by the students and possibly some ag chemical applications.
 Due to farm size limitations, the practicum courses will be limited to just Agronomy majors.

 Description: A study of materials, techniques, and design used for farm and ranch facilities.
 Lab time will include the construction of Ag building, fences, and facilities on the NCTA campus.